zoeskan/MCB185/PYTHON_COOKBOOK.md

 This cookbook is a collection of statements, functions, and programs that illustrate how to perform biology-flavored programming tasks in Python.
-The source code is written to be easy to understand rather than efficient or bullet-proof.
+The source code is written to be easy to understand rather than to be efficient or bullet-proof.
 MCB185 students are only allowed to use a subset of the Python language, so there may be better solutions than shown here.